elvisimprsntr/siriproxy-ipcam/README.md

 Let me know if you want to collaborate.

 - Determine if there is a way to pass a hash key/value array in.
 - Add authenticated IP camera access.
+Not sure if this is even technically possible.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.

 Licensing